redeslab/docs/docs/README.md

 ### HOP

 !>**HOP will open the first round of beta testing opportunities for mining Pool and Miner nodes on September 7, 2020, 8:00 a.m.
-US Eastern Time, the executable will release at the same time.
+US Eastern Time, the executable Pool and Miner will release at the same time.
 Please request your Ropsten testnet HOP Token ahead by send email to hyperorchidcs@gmail.com**

 > A open and decentrilized VPN protocol.